PowerDNS/pdns/pdns/dnsdistdist/docs/reference/config.rst

     .. versionadded:: 1.9.0

-    Set a Lua function that will be called everytime a new dynamic block is inserted.
+    Set a Lua function that will be called every time a new dynamic block is inserted.
 The function receives:

     * an integer whose value is 0 if the block is Netmask-based one (Client IP or range) and 1 instead (Domain name suffix)
     * the key (Client IP/range or domain suffix) as a string